-7. In connection with the Proposal Proceedings, the Applicants brought a motion returnable March 7, 2019 seeking an Administration Order and a Liquidation Process Order (both as hereinafter defined); 8.
-On March 7, 2019, Justice Penny granted an Order (the "Administration Order"), among other things, extending the Proposal Period to May 3, 2019, approving the administrative consolidation of the Applicants' Proposal Proceedings, approving the engagement of the Chief Restructuring Advisor, and approving certain court-ordered charges; 9.
-In addition, on March 7, 2019, Justice Penny granted an Order (the "Liquidation Process Order"), among other things, approving the consulting agreement between the Applicants and Shawn Parkin dated February 25, 2019 (the "Consulting Agreement"), approving the Sale Guidelines attached as Schedule "A" to the Liquidation Process Order for the conduct of the liquidations and authorizing the Applicants, with the assistance of the Chief Restructuring Advisor and the Consultant to conduct the liquidations sales at the retail locations in accordance with the Liquidation Process Order and the Sale Guidelines (the "Liquidation Sales");
+9. On March 7, 2019, Justice Penny granted an Order (the "Administration Order"), among other things, extending the Proposal Period to May 3, 2019, approving the administrative consolidation of the Applicants' Proposal Proceedings, approving the engagement of FAAN Advisors Group Inc. as Chief Restructuring Advisor ("CRA") and approving certain court-ordered charges;

+10. In addition, on March 7, 2019, Justice Penny granted an Order (the "Liquidation Process Order"), among other things, approving the consulting agreement between the Applicants and Shawn Parkin dated February 25, 2019 (the "Consulting Agreement"), approving the Sale Guidelines attached as Schedule "A" to the Liquidation Process Order for the conduct of the liquidations and authorizing the Applicants, with the assistance of the CRA and the Consultant to conduct the liquidations sales at the retail locations in accordance with the Liquidation Process Order and the Sale Guidelines (the "Liquidation Sales");